Fellow: Evaluation and Monitoring Fall Prevention

 Relevance

 Each year, an increasing number of adults aged 65 and over visit the emergency department after a fall.
 To reduce this number, the national integrated care pathway “Fall Prevention” was developed.
-This pathway begins with a fall risk assessment, followed—when indicated—by a multifactorial fall analysis.
-Older adults with a moderate or high risk are referred to a physiotherapist led fall prevention exercise program, and subsequently to a long term physical activity program.
-Local authorities are working to monitor and evaluate this pathway, but are facing challenges in its implementation.
+Local authorities are working to monitor and evaluate this integrated care pathway, but are facing challenges in its implementation.
+It remains unclear whether older adults at risk are being reached and to what extent older adults maintain their physical activity behavior after participating in fall prevention interventions.

 Results